-Fennel is both cooling and anti-inflammatory, making it excellent for Pitta imbalances, but this wonder vegetable is considered tridoshic and supportive for everyone.
+Fennel is both cooling and anti-inflammatory, making it excellent for fiery Pitta imbalances in particular , but this wonder vegetable is also tridoshic and supportive for everyone.

 Fennel’s diuretic properties help to purge excess water weight and detoxify the blood, which is especially important in the spring with the increase in water elements associated with the season.

 The dry, light, and cooling qualities of fennel, combined with pungent, bitter, and sweet tastes, represent a rare combination in nature that promote clarity in both mind and body.